mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/fkill.md

 - Run without arguments to use the interactive interface `fkill`

-- Kill the process by pid, name or port
+- Kill the process by PID, name or port
 `fkill {{pid|name|:port}}`